hyungmogu/ctci/README.md

 ## Work Summary

+### September 2nd, 2018
+1. Worked on ['array chunking'](https://youtu.be/y2xQsTLusUg) problem for Pramp mock-interview

 ### September 1st, 2018
 1. Worked on ['fizzbuzz'](https://youtu.be/nk-Qjxj1ejA) problem for Pramp mock-interview
 2. Worked on ['palindrome'](https://youtu.be/-4WhULRiNcA) problem for Pramp's mock-interview